Prove a human made it.

 EU Code of Practice — Human Review Exception

-EU AI Act Article 50 requires AI-generated content to be labeled.
+EU AI Act Article 50 took effect August 2, 2026.
+AI-generated content now has to be labeled.
 There is one exception.

 The European Commission's Code of Practice on AI-generated content states that deployers are not required to label outputs that have undergone documented human review and editorial responsibility.